-Cholesterol is a natural substance found in the blood.
-Actually, cholesterol is necessary for our health.
-However, too much cholesterol (and specific types of cholesterol) are associated with increased risks of heart attack, strokes, and other health issues.
+Cholesterol is a natural substance made by your liver or consumed in foods, and is necessary for our health.
+However, too much cholesterol (and specific types of cholesterol) are associated with an increased risks of heart attack, stroke, and other health issues.

 What is the difference between HDL and LDL cholesterol?

 When you get your blood tested for cholesterol, you may hear your doctor talk about different types of results: total cholesterol, LDL, HDL, and triglycerides.

 - LDL cholesterol: also known as the “bad” cholesterol”.
 Research has shown a direct correlation between high LDL levels and coronary artery disease, heart attack, and stroke.

 - HDL cholesterol: also known as the “good” cholesterol.
 Higher levels of HDL are actually associated with lower risk of heart attack and stroke.

 - Triglycerides are also measured; they are another type of fat which rises in the blood after a meal (this is why your doctor may ask you to get your lipid panel drawn while fasting).
 High triglycerides may also increase the risk of heart attack and stroke.

 What is a good cholesterol number?

 In general, people who do not have heart disease or stroke already should aim for these numbers:

 - Total cholesterol less than 200